Are you a non-Canadian who has been offered a faculty appointment at Queen's University?

 Review the web links to the Citizenship and Immigration website that will help you answer these questions under First Steps to Immigration.

 Carefully read and follow all documentation you receive from Queen's and Citizenship and Immigration Canada.
-If you have questions about starting at Queen's, contact the Faculty Recruitment and Support Program.

 As per your letter of appointment, it is your responsibility to maintain your immigration status by initiating, as soon as possible after taking up your appointment, an application for Permanent Resident status.